-"HP" (High-Pass): Configures the filter to attenuate frequencies below the indicated filter frequency at a rate of 12dB per octave.
-This is useful for connection of component speakers or coaxials to this channel pair in a bi-amplified system.
+"HP" (High-Pass): Configures the filter to attenuate frequencies below the selected filter frequency at a rate of 12dB per octave.
+This is useful for connection of component speakers to one or more of the M400/4's channel pairs in a bi-amplified system.